jpmorganchase/nbcelltests/README.md

 Given a notebook, you can write mocks and assertions for individual cells.
 You can then generate a testing script for this notebook, allowing you to hook it into your testing system and thereby provide unittests of your report.

 ## Writing tests
+When you write tests for a cell, we create a new method on a `unittest` class corresponding to the index of your cell, and including the cumulative tests for all previous cells (to mimic what has happened so far in the notebook's linear execution).
+You can write whatever mocking and asserts you like, and can call `%cell` to inject the contents of the cell into your test.
 ![](https://raw.githubusercontent.com/timkpaine/jupyterlab_celltests/master/docs/demo.gif)
+The tests themselves are stored in the cell metadata, similar to celltags, slide information, etc.

 ## Running tests
+You can run the tests offline from an `.ipynb` file, or you can execute them from the browser and view the results of `pytest-html`'s html plugin.
 ![](https://raw.githubusercontent.com/timkpaine/jupyterlab_celltests/master/docs/demo2.gif)